hurshd0/train_ml_with_github_actions/README.md

-# Automate your training of ML models with Github Actions
+# Demo showcasing how to automate your training ML models on Github actions and use DVC for data versioning